mjfos2r/ltu-ncov/docs/src/reference/customizing-visualization.rst

 Customizing your Auspice visualization
 ======================================

-Just as we can specify a build-specific analysis options in the ``builds.yaml`` file, we can also specify build-specific visualization options in this directory.
+Just as we can specify a build-specific analysis options in the workflow config file, we can also specify build-specific visualization options in this directory.

-Looking at the ``builds.yaml`` file, the last few lines are:
+Looking at the workflow config file, the last few lines are:

 .. code:: yaml